guaxinim/up2u/README.md

 # up2u

-A project using jOOQ that persists data in an abstract way independent of the RDBMS.
+A project that uses jOOQ to abstracts the RDBMS and persist data in a generic way independently of the dialect.
 So far the project uses Postgres and Tibero.